reshinto/reshinto.github.io/docs/interviewPrep/system_design/distributed_systems_key_characteristics.md

   - because there is a risk that the software systems that compensate for the lack of reliability break, all those flaws in the software will be exposed and you'll see a lot of downtime as a result
 - reliable software will be more profitable because providing same service requires less backup resources
   - because you would need less hardware to serve the same amount of traffic
-    - so you don't have to have a bunch of extra resources on hand to hanlde the failures
+    - so you don't have to have a bunch of extra resources on hand to handle the failures
 - requirements like the service level agreements, the availability will depend on the function of the software
   - e.g.: social media is not exactly the end of the world if you try to create a post and it fails
     - its not a terrible disaster, thus it might not be worth for such an app to invest tons of money high reliability and availability